WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/did-primer-extended.md

 The DID specification is intentionally limited to machine-generated decentralized identifiers that are completely lacking in human memorability or usability.
-However there are many use cases it is desirable to be able to discover a DID using a human-friendly semantic name.
+However for many use cases it is desirable to be able to discover a DID using a human-friendly semantic name.
 Such a naming service would look like a flat, cryptographically-verifiable version of DNS.